7Block Labs

 Brief “deep details” to get you moving next sprint

-• Fabric BFT sizing: start with 7 SmartBFT orderers (f=2) and budget “seconds, not sub‑second” finality; throttle gRPC at the edge; rely on private data collections and composite keys for hot paths.
-Tie off‑chain payloads via FireFly data exchange. (toc.hyperledger.org)
+• Fabric BFT sizing: Kick things off with 7 SmartBFT orderers (f=2) and set your sights on achieving “seconds, not sub‑second” finality.
+It’s a clever idea to throttle gRPC at the edge and to leverage private data collections and composite keys for those high-demand paths.
+Also, be sure to connect off‑chain payloads using the FireFly data exchange. (toc.hyperledger.org)

-• Swift/CCIP connectivity: keep ISO 20022 schemas as your “contract,” attach wallet references, and route to CCIP for cross‑chain movements; build a reconciliation job that maps Swift ACKs to on-chain receipts. (swift.com)
+• Swift/CCIP connectivity: Picture your ISO 20022 schemas as your “contract.”
+Link those wallet references and send everything through CCIP for smooth cross-chain actions.
+To keep it all organized, consider setting up a reconciliation job that aligns Swift ACKs with on-chain receipts.
+Check it out here: (swift.com)

 Final take

-If you want a structured shortlist and a reference architecture mapped to your ERP/IAM/data stack, 7Block Labs can run a 2‑week discovery sprint that ends with a build plan, budget ranges, and a go/no‑go decision for 2026 deployment.
+If you need a neat shortlist and a reference architecture that fits your ERP/IAM/data stack, 7Block Labs is here to help.
+They’ll guide you through a 2-week discovery sprint that ends with a robust build plan, some estimated budget ranges, and a straightforward go/no-go call for your deployment set for 2026.

 Like what you're reading?
 Let's build together.